ppy/osu-wiki/news/2021/2021-11-05-skinners-bulletin-august-2021.md

 ### FlatoShabe

-Emerging from nowhere, [TKieen](https://osu.ppy.sh/users/12561202) publishes their minimalistic [FlatoShabe](https://osu.ppy.sh/community/forums/topics/1391788) as their second-ever public skin, using a straightforward structure.
+Emerging from nowhere, ::TKieen::{ user-id=12561202 } publishes their minimalistic [FlatoShabe](https://osu.ppy.sh/community/forums/topics/1391788) as their second-ever public skin, using a straightforward structure.
 In spite of not differing much from its counterparts, the skin cuts ice thanks to all the flavour texts hidden everywhere, balancing between a simplistic approach and focusing on details masterfully.

 Aside from the detail-oriented style, FlatoShabe is enriched with geometrical shapes covering everything with PlayStation-esque textures from top to bottom.
 The palette favours low-contrast colours, making the skin easy for the eyes.
 On the mod selection menu, despite being not-so-preferred for minimalist skins, the mod icons are bloated with details, which seems fitting given the tiny flavour texts visible in many sections.
 What is more, FlatoShabe provides a `.bat` script file that enables you to change the color theme of the entire skin!
 So cool, isn't it?